 It is always a concern for Ayurvedic and other holistic health care practitioners to be fully informed by their clients as to what pharmaceutical substances, either prescription or over-the-counter medications, they may currently be taking.
 Nutraceuticals and herbal medicines are also of concern if one is to safeguard against the possibility of adverse events in the form of drug-herb interactions.
 I routinely ask clients to either produce a list of such substances that they are taking (or have taken within the preceding 6 months) or, better, bring in the actual containers with the substances to their initial consultations so as to eliminate any error on their part in transcribing the names and potencies of their medications.
+Effective diagnosis treatment is key to success.

 While such interactions are relatively rare and usually of a mild level of intensity, this is not universally the case.
 I was taken aback not too long ago when I leaned that one instructor in an Ayurvedic training program had informed her students that Ayurvedic herbs in general, and the herbs that she had taught in her first year course in herbology in particular, had no side-effects, cautions or potential drug interactions.
 Those herbs included the following, amongst others.